 Sorry, guys.
 My religious views are personal.

-I’m represented by Russel Galen of Scovil, Ghalen and Ghosh on the literary side.
+I’m represented by Russell Galen of Scovil, Ghalen and Ghosh on the literary side.

 I'm represented by The Gotham Group on the film side of things.